Gaff Point Trailblazers

 This 101 acre (41 ha.) nature reserve is a mosaic of landscapes, connecting conifer forests, wetlands, beaches, cliffs, sand dunes and grasslands.
 As the link between two protected beach-dune systems, Gaff Point supports a vast range of biodiversity, including river otters, red fox and the endangered monarch butterfly.
 Based in Nova Scotia’s popular South Shore, its rustic trails wind through cool, quiet forests and pass scenic views of the ever-changing edge of the sea.What you will be doing

-The type of work will vary from more light branch pruning and trail clearing, to moving rocks, laying wood and hammering away to maintain this beautiful trail.Why you will love it
+The type of work will vary from light branch pruning and trail clearing, to moving rocks, laying wood and hammering at walkways to maintain this beautiful trail.Why you will love it

 Contact Doug van Hemessen: firstname.lastname@example.org